-I recall as if it was yesterday (it was almost 50 years ago!) our professor of Greek working with us students on translating John 13:1.
+I recall as if it was yesterday.
+Our professor of Greek was working with us students on translating John 13:1.
 His name appears in the list of translators for the NIV Bible.
 He was an internationally known scholar.
 He was trying to get us to understand the emphasis John was placing on the tenacious love of Jesus for the disciples.

 “Gentlemen” he said, “Jesus loved them straight through to the end!”
 His arm shot forward until it was fully extended as he said those words.
 His finger pointing at us.

 Years later, as I have reflected on Jesus’ love in that context, I have seen a number of interesting facts that happened that night to prove the strength of His love.
 Remember that these words of John about Jesus’ love are couched in the context of the Last Supper just before Jesus’ trials and execution.